 Raise your hand if you’re guilty of procrastination (me!!)

 But for real, sometimes we find ourselves getting so overwhelmed with all that we have to do that we don’t know where to even start.
-Or maybe the task at hand is SO FREAKING BORING that we can’t focus for more than .3 seconds.
+Or maybe the task at hand is, frankly, so boring that we can’t focus for more than .3 seconds.

 So the only solution to combat procrastination is to wait until the very last second and cram to get something done, right?
 Wrong!

 As much as we all use excuses like “I work well under pressure,” or “I do my best work at 3:00 am,” these are just lies we tell ourselves to make procrastination okay.